aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-cad-techniques/creating-single-pdf-with-different-layouts/_index.md

 title: How to create single pdf with Different Layouts - Aspose.CAD Guide
 linktitle: Creating Single PDF with Different Layouts
 second_title: Aspose.CAD .NET - CAD and BIM File Format
-description: Learn how to create single pdf with different layouts using Aspise.CAD for .NET – convert CAD to PDF, export DWG to PDF, and save CAD as PDF efficiently.
+description: Learn how to create single pdf with different layouts using Aspose.CAD for .NET – convert CAD to PDF, export DWG to PDF, and save CAD as PDF efficiently.
 weight: 13
 url: /net/advanced-cad-techniques/creating-single-pdf-with-different-layouts/
 date: 2026-03-02